-114 ESSENTIAL WORD
+114 ESSENTIAL WORD 1 UNIT

-Recommended Preparation: BOT 096 and 097, 101AB or equivalent, and ENGL 098R or ESL 105 or equivalent reading level .5 hour lecture, 1.5 hours laboratory
+Recommended Preparation: BOT 096 and 097, 101AB or equivalent, and ENGL 098R or ESL 105 or equivalent reading level

 Designed for students who want to learn the most commonly used features of a current popular word processing software package.
 Upon completion, students will be proficient in using text editing and formatting commands to produce typical business documents, and in using the mail merge feature to produce form letters, labels and envelopes.
 Students who wish to study word processing software in more depth should consider enrolling in BOT 120, 121, 122.
 (Specific software versions to be identified in class schedule.)
 Not open to students with credit in BOT 121 or 122.